peterhinch/micropython_ir/README.md

 The drivers support NEC and Sony protocols and two Philips protocols, namely RC-5 and RC-6 mode 0.
 In the case of the transmitter the carrier frequency is a runtime parameter: any value may be specified.
-The receiver uses a hardware demodulator which should be specified for the correct frequency.
+The receiver uses a hardware demodulator which should be purchased for the correct frequency.
 The receiver device driver sees the demodulated signal and is hence carrier frequency agnostic.